benhj/jasl/README.md

 Functions
 ---------

-Functions are more like routines, and since every variable is global, there is no concept of a returned value or a parameterized function.
-A 'function' is indicated by the keyword `block` and are called with the keyword `call`:
+There are two types 'blocks' and 'returnables' the former f which can be interpreted as a void function.
+Both are called with the keyword `call`:

 <pre>

+returnable integer funk () -> toReturn {
+    // Note that toReturn will not be global
+    // and will be destroyed
+    integer 10 -> toReturn;
+    return toReturn;
+}

-block otherFunction {
+block otherFunction () {
     // Variables are global and 'a'was created earlier so
     // it can be accessed here.
     echo_nl a;

+    // Call returnable funk, put result into b call toReturn () -> b;
 }

-block myFunction {
+block myFunction () {

     // Print out hello and add newline echo_nl "Hello";